Vice President (VP), Credit Salary

 Popular Skills for Vice President (VP), Credit

-Survey takers who work as VPs of Credit report a focused set of job skills.
-Most notably, skills in Risk Management / Risk Control, Loan Underwriting, Financial Analysis, and Credit Control are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Credit Control and Financial Analysis.
-Most people familiar with Financial Analysis also know Loan Underwriting.
+VPs of Credit who responded to the survey indicated only a few skills that they use on the job.
+Most notably, skills in Risk Management / Risk Control, Financial Analysis, Loan Underwriting, and Credit Control are correlated to pay that is above average.
+Those listing Credit Control as a skill should be prepared for drastically lower pay.
+Loan Underwriting and Financial Analysis also typically command lower compensation.
+Most people experienced in Financial Analysis also know Loan Underwriting.

 Pay by Experience Level for Vice President (VP), Credit